AshtonKem/AshtonKem.github.io/source/about-me/index.markdown

 am currently taking classes in medieval swordsmanship.
 I also really enjoy hiking, which is one of the reasons why we live in Colorado.

-My [fiance](http://about.me/lcbarren) introduced me into hiking and camping.
-She is also a writer, a productivity expert, and a Customer Support Representative for [Gnip](http://www.gnip.com).
+My fiance introduced me into hiking and camping.
+She is also a writer, a productivity expert, and a Customer Support Representative for [Gnip](http://www.gnip.com) (now owned by Twitter).
 We have two cats, Abe and Woz, who are brothers and co-conspirators in all our household mischief.